 There aren’t a lot of things in my life that I can say I’ve done right.
 One thing I can attest to is that the things I have done right, have been because I followed my instincts.
 Especially the more important things in life, spanning from deciding what college to attend to when to marry my husband.
-The decision I would like to concentrate on right now is the decision to become a birth mom.
+The decision I would like to concentrate on right now is the decision to become a birth mother.
+This is a birth mother’s story, my story.

 It wasn’t a singular moment that sparked my decision to place.
 It was a series of moments—moments of clarity at times when I felt like I was swimming in muck.
 Finding out I was pregnant, being left to do it alone, choosing an agency, choosing the parents—during all of these events I followed my instincts and have never regretted anything.
 While I do think it is important and crucial to be open to hearing advice, I think the ultimate decision should revolve around what the birth mother feels will produce the best outcome for her child—and herself.